True Dustless Blasting is a Myth

 When a manufacturer claims that their blasting equipment eliminates dust, they are treading a slippery slope: when a blaster believes his blasting system does not produce dust, it could lead to potentially fatal conclusions.

-Before investing in vapor abrasive blasting equipment, ask the manufacturer to provide an air quality report authored by a respected, neutral third party.
+Before investing in abrasive blasting equipment, ask the manufacturer to provide an air quality report authored by a respected, neutral third party.
 Any conscientious manufacturer making dust-suppressing claims will have done their due diligence to discover to what extent their product suppresses dust, and will not make indefensible claims that put their customers health at risk.
 For more information on PPE, read our article on Personal Protective Equipment for Abrasive Blasting.

 Don’t believe the myth: blasting produces dust, regardless of the equipment.